KrishnaRajule/Contribution-program/NextWordPredictor/Krishna_Rajule/Readme.md

 > RNN Model
 ![RNN](Images/RNN.png)

-> Many to One RNN Model
+> Many to Many RNN Model
 ![Many to Many](Images/Many_to_Many.png)

 **GRU** and **LSTM** is prefered over basic RNN, this is due to **long range connections**(when there is a long sequence of words to be predicted) and **vanishing gradient problem**(no dependncies of predicted words with the previous words in the sequence).
 These two reasons are taken care of in GRU and LSTM.
 In **GRU** we have **update and relevance gates** and **memory cell**, which helps in **memorizing** the previous words in the sequence and which helps in **predicting next words more accurately than RNN**. **LSTM** is more **general** and **powerful** than the GRU, it has **update, forget, output gates** and **memory cell**.
 This allows to separately keep track of **different effective words**(that might affect the next words) for **longer sequence/sentences** and also this makes the **predicted output more accurate than GRU**.